tpagliocco/Python-Examples/README.md

-# hackerrank
+# hackerrank and repl.it work

-List of HackerRank exercises and code challenges
+List of HackerRank and repl.it exercises and code challenges

 This repository is for python exercises and tutorials from HackerRank